LeapIO/debug_kernel/README.md

 # kernel_debug
-kernel debug module, can be
+kernel debug module, put it in the first level of linux